epfl-ada/ada-2024-project-collectifmetisser/README.md

 ### Feature engineering

 To maximize the performance of our GNN, we designed features that capture various aspects of the graph structure.
-Of course, there are others interesting ways to design features, that could be studied if the model performances are found to be not be satisfaying.
+Of course, there are other interesting ways to design features, that could be studied if the model's performance is found to be unsatisfactory.

 #### Node (articles) features